Damsel in distress: 19th century

 The misadventures of the damsel in distress of the Gothic novel continued in a somewhat caricatured form in Victorian melodrama.
 According to Michael Booth in his classic study English Melodrama, the Victorian stage melodrama featured a limited number of stock characters: the hero, the villain, the heroine, an old man, an old woman, a comic man and a comic woman engaged in a sensational plot featuring themes of love and murder.
 Often the good but not very clever hero is duped by a scheming villain, who has eyes on the damsel in distress until fate intervenes to ensure the triumph of good over evil.

-Such melodrama influenced the fledgling cinema industry and led to damsels in distress being the subject of many early silent films, especially those that were made as multi-episode serials.
+Such melodrama influenced the fledgling film industry and led to damsels in distress being the subject of many early silent films, especially those that were made as multi-episode serials.
 Early examples include The Adventures of Kathlyn in 1913 and The Hazards of Helen, which ran from 1914 to 1917.
 The silent film heroines frequently faced new perils provided by the Industrial Revolution and catering to the new medium's need for visual spectacle.
 Here we find the heroine tied to a railway track, burning buildings, and explosions.
 Sawmills were another stereotypical danger of the Industrial age, as recorded in a popular song from a later era: